 Before switching to Music Man, Omar had his own short-scale Ibanez signature model which was available as standard in a lefty version!

 17. Barbara Lynn

 Barbara Lynn, aka the ‘Empress of Gulf Coast Soul’ is an R&B guitarist from Texas, USA.

-She is probably best known for her 1962 number one single “You’ll Lose a Good Thing“, and at the time of writing she has released 8 studio albums.
+She is probably best known for her 1962 number-one single “You’ll Lose a Good Thing“, and at the time of writing she has released 8 studio albums.

 18. Cesar Rosas

 Cesar Rosas is the guitarist and vocalist in the multi-Grammy award-winning band Los Lobos, with whom he has been performing since 1973.

-He currently uses Alhambra guitars.
+He currently plays Alhambra guitars.